 Huts and Gites

 For overnights in the high mountains we will use mountain huts.
 This tour uses a mixture of small, friendly huts and remote gites – these are usually very quiet midweek and offer great home cooked food.
 For more info please read the Using Alpine Huts article which provides an overview of typical hut facilities, average costs to help you budget for lunches/drinks, and general info on hut etiquette.
+Also, our Multiday Ski Touring FAQs page answers some of the most common questions we are asked about multi day ski touring and logistics etc.

 You should arrange outward travel on Saturday, arriving by 5-6pm latest in time for the briefing at your accommodation.
 Your guide will run through kit checks and safety routines, as well as hand out any rental equipment, before going on to discuss the current weather and mountain conditions and how these affect our plans.
 We’ll have maps and guidebooks of the area to show you, so if you’ve any further questions or last minute requests, then this is the ideal time to bring them up.